 - Finally, the price is exhausted and falls through the bottom resistance line at $51.
 This break of the upward support line is a sell signal.

 Quick Tip: The more bounces off a trend line the stronger the trend.

 Buying and selling based on the trend lines are shown here would have bagged you a 49% win.
 Alas, life is never that easy, and showing this in retrospect does mean we have the benefit of hindsight.

 How to Draw Support & Resistance Trendlines

-It is very important you practice drawing trend line as much as possible, after a while you will get used to it and it will become second nature.
+It is very important you practice drawing trendlines as much as possible; after a while, you will get used to it, and it will become second nature.

 Here is another example of how to draw trend lines.
 This is a chart of Ticker: AAPL Apple Inc. it shows how to draw trend lines in a downward price move and an upward price move.

-Notice that the trend line above the price is called resistance and the trend line below price is called support.
-When price breaks up through resistance it moves higher, this could potentially be a buy signal.
-When the price breaks down through the support trend line it moves lower, this could potentially be a sell signal.
+Notice that the trend line above the price is called resistance, and the trend line below the price is called support.
+When price breaks up through resistance, it moves higher; this could potentially be a buy signal.
+When the price breaks down through the support trend line, it moves lower; this could potentially be a sell signal.